-To accompany the premiere of the lyric video for “Shy People Need Alcohol” by my band The Ex Teens, the nice people at CultureSonar suggested I survey some notable pop songs about drinking.
+To accompany the video for “Shy People Need Alcohol” by my band The Ex Teens, the nice people at CultureSonar suggested I survey some notable pop songs about drinking.
 So let’s line ‘em up.
 Rather than review the most familiar songs about liquor — I leave it to braver souls among you to shake up a fresh commentary-cocktail about “Margaritaville” or “Escape (The Pina Colada Song)” — I thought I’d navigate a woozy path between some big hits and some lesser-known but nonetheless intoxicating cuts.
 So here, in no particular order, is one possible playlist of potent, potable pop.
 And while you’re here, be sure to check out our video.

 See Related Content: CultureSonar’s web series “Wine & Vinyl”

 The wild, loopy energy of intoxication has rarely been so viscerally conveyed as it is on this (mostly) instrumental gem, with its modified mambo beat and bleating horns.
 It’s loose and lewd and ridiculous, like every drunk in the world.
 And it’s featured in an unforgettable sequence in Pee-wee’s Big Adventure.

 “So sweet and heady…” The titular concoction is a bit of a love potion, as well as a remedy for heartbreak.
 So’s this song.
 (And if Nina’s version leaves your thirst for “Lilac Wine” unslaked, I refer you to covers by Jeff Buckley, Eartha Kitt, and Miley Cyrus.)

 See Related Content: “Falling Under Nina Simone’s Spell”

 This honky-tonk classic is the best tune of all time about drinking to forget—and failing.
 “But tonight your memory found me much too sober / Couldn’t drink enough to keep you off my mind.”